-Trump reacts to Kim calling him ‘an old lunatic’
+Trump Reacts To Kim Calling Him ‘An Old Lunatic’

 — Donald J. Trump (@realDonaldTrump) November 12, 2017

 However, Trump is not all about war and confrontation as he reiterates that a possible friendship with the North Korean leader Kim is still on the table.
-This is not the first time both leaders have traded words, Trump once called Kim ‘rocket man’ and Kim reacted by calling him ‘dotard’.
-A war of words is safer than an actual war; the North Korean issue is one of the most difficult situations in world politics.
+This is not the first time both leaders have traded words – Trump once called Kim “rocket man” and Kim reacted by calling him “dotard.”
+A war of words is safer than an actual war; the North Korean issue is likely one of the most difficult situations in world politics.

-Finding a diplomatic solution to this problem could be one of the highlights of Trump’s achievement as President.
-After Trump’s visit to China, President Xi has agreed to increase sanctions on North Korea but it is difficult to say if more sanctions will make a difference to Kim Jung-un.
+Finding a diplomatic solution to this problem could be one of the highlights of Trump’s achievement as president.
+After Trump’s visit to China, President Xi has agreed to increase sanctions on North Korea, but it is difficult to say if more sanctions will make a difference to Kim Jung-un.

 [Featured Image by Gage Skidmore | Wikimedia Commons | Cropped and Resized | CC BY-SA 2.0]